angelvinyals/would-you-rather/README.md

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### What is "Would you rather?"

+"Would You Rather?"
+Project it's a web app that lets a user play the “Would You Rather?” game.
+The game goes like this: A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.

+In Would You Rather?, users are be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

+### Rubricks

+Application Setup

+Is the application easy to install and start?

+The application requires only npm install and npm start to install and launch.  |

+Does the application include README with clear installation and launch instructions?
+A README is included with the project.
+The README includes a description and clear instructions for installing and launching the project.

+Login Flow

+Does the application have a way to log in and log out?
+The application requires only npm install and npm start to install and launch.

+1-There should be a way for the user to impersonate/ log in as an existing user.
+(This could be as simple as having a login box that appears at the root of the application.
+The user could then select a name from the list of existing users.)

+2-The application works correctly regardless of which user is selected.

+3-The application allows the user to log out and log back in.
+The user should be logged in to submit new polling questions, vote, and view the leaderboard.

+4-Once the user logs in, the home page is shown.

 ## Table of Contents

 - [Updating to New Releases](#updating-to-new-releases)